Malayan Flour Mills Bhd (XKLS:3662) Piotroski F-Score: 8 (As of Jul. 12, 2026) — 33% Above Median

 Malayan Flour Mills Bhd Business Description

 Malayan Flour Mills Bhd is engaged in the flour milling industry in Malaysia.
 It has three operating segments; Flour and grain trading segment includes Milling and selling wheat flour and trading in grain and other allied products, Poultry integration segment includes Manufacture and sale of animal feeds, processing and sale of poultry products, poultry grow-out farm, breeding and sale of day-old-chicks and contract farming activities, and Other segment include Manufacture and sale of aqua feeds, re-measurement of contingent consideration receivable and provision for profit guarantee payment.
-Maximum revenue is generated by the Flour and grains trading segment.
+The company generstes maximum revenue from the Flour and grains trading segment.
 Geographically, Malaysia generates a majority of the revenue for the company.